Written by

 Things you should know how to use the disk correctly

-Disk errors are certainly annoying in daily life, and you can pay more attention to how to use a disk correctly to avoid unexpected disk issues.
+Disk errors are certainly annoying in daily life, but you can pay more attention to how to use a disk correctly to avoid unexpected disk issues.

 Firstly, ensuring that the disk is connected well is important, for a bad connection might cause a slow transfer problem.

-Secondly, visit the webpages and websites that are verified as safe sites by computer guards, because safe sites have no malware and virus to attack your PC or disk.
+Secondly, visit the webpages and websites that are verified as safe by computer guards, because safe sites have no malware and viruses to attack your PC or disk.

-Last but not least, always back up the important files or data because disk errors happen unexpectedly, and if you find the disk doesn't work well, you'd better recover the data stored on it ASAP to avoid more data loss.
+Last but not least, always back up the important files or data because disk errors happen unexpectedly.
+If you find the disk doesn't work well, you'd better recover the data stored on it ASAP to avoid more data loss.

 Conclusion

-Indeed, disk errors like "disk 0 unknown not initialized" are really frustrating.
+Indeed, disk errors like "disk 0 unknown not initialized" are extremely frustrating.
 Fixing the "disk 0 unknown initialized" error, patience is the trump card.

 But don't be helpless, this article provides you with detailed reasons and ways to fix the "disk unknown not initialized" error, and you're able to try them to solve this tough issue.